LeoDiam/Database-for-Alpha-Import-company/README.md

 shipping date.
 An order consists of a set of products, along with their quantity (often called individual purchase markets).

-The project answers to those sql questions(file queries):
+The project answers to those sql questions(file queries and relational algebra):
 1) Show a list of customers with their code, their VAT number, their name, address and their phone. *
 2) For each customer code show the payments he has made in the period 12/5/2012 to